jdeath/FreeIntvDiscreteButtons/README.md

 # FreeIntv
 FreeIntv is a libretro emulation core for the Mattel Intellivision designed to be compatible with joypads from the SNES era forward even if they originally required a number pad.

+This version includes an option to assign every Intellivision button to a seperate Retropad button.
+This change was made my msheehan79 (not me!) and available in his dev2 fork (https://github.com/msheehan79/FreeIntv/tree/dev2) .
+I am including it here in a master branch to be easier to use, incude come compiled cores in releases, and provide insturctions for use in batocera.

 ## Authors

 FreeIntv was created by David Richardson.